besteaydemir/mercedes-chatbot/README.md

 # Sales Assistant for Mercedes Benz Electric Vehicles

-You can use the small demo given in cohere_rplus_chatbot.ipynb
+You can use the small demo given in cohere_rplus_chatbot.ipynb.

 ## Pipeline
 - Use llama-index and Cohere Command R+ model.
 - Utilized RAG operations to enrich the knowledge base with data from Mercedes and the company's official website.
--

 ## What Works Well?
 - Integration of GPT-4-based LLM minimizes hallucination probability.
 - Scraped up-to-date information from the Mercedes sales website, ensuring access to the latest data on electric vehicles and their capabilities.